samsquire/assembly/README.md

 # parallel data race server

-You're writing an application that serves requests on the web and you have a number of queries to do to render a page.
+You're writing an application that serves requests on the web and you have a number of database queries to do to render a page.
 You want requests to the web page to be returned as fast as possible with minimum latency.
+Latency and throughput is a tradeoff with eachother.

 Or you have an event stream that is constantly growing such as social media or social network feeds.

-sql cloud - you provide the sql of your pages
+HTTP state in buffers

+When a HTTP event is received it is parsed and placed into buffers for bulk processing.

+A bucket that refills.

 ```
 25 get-recent
+22 login
 24 get-recent
 ```

 Specify the bottlenecks.
+Specify the indirections.

 this is a meant to be a swiss army knife tool for server parallelism.